 Teaching

 Protected anaesthesia teaching takes place during a weekly breakfast meeting.
 The programme includes presentations by trainees, morbidity meetings, department audit, journal club and presentations by guest lecturers.
 There is a half-day programme of tutorials for anaesthesia trainees once a month.
 There is protected teaching time and a programme of tutorials in intensive care.
 There is a small departmental library and a larger library in the Institute of Child Health

+Educational Supervision

+All trainees will be allocated an Educational supervisor and are expected to complete assessments in accordance with EoE/RcoA guidelines, uploading such assessments into the LLLP.
+ARCP’s will continue to be undertaken within the EoE Deanery.

 Key working relationships